RSE-Sheffield/RSE-Sheffield.github.io/pages/collaboration/collab-guide.md

         <b>How to COST us?</b><br>

-       <i>Note: Please let us know when you are costing RSEs on your grant so our admin team can check that everything is done correctly. </i><br>
+       <i>Note: We kindly ask you to let us know when you are costing RSEs on your grant so our admin team can check that everything is done correctly. </i><br>
         Costing a RSE depends on the source of the funding:

         <ul>